 |2020 date||May 25|

-We offer love and prayer for those who lost loved ones during wars, not only in the US but also all over the world.
+We offer love and prayer for those who lost loved ones during wars, not only in the US but also worldwide.

 |Most on photo safaris long to see the “cats.”
 But sightings aren’t all that common.
 While in Kruger last week, we spotted this cheetah at quite a distance, too far for a good photo.|

-In the US, this is a national holiday where all public businesses and buildings are closed and yet many stores remain open for big spring sales of clothing and merchandise.
-Most often citizens celebrate by holding barbecues, picnics and also traveling to other locations to visit family members and friends.
+In the US, this is a national holiday where all public businesses and buildings are closed, yet many stores remain open for big spring sales of clothing and merchandise.
+Most often, citizens celebrate by holding barbecues, picnics, and traveling to other locations to visit family members and friends.

-Camping, boating, and fishing are common in many states during the three day weekend, especially in our original home state of Minnesota.
-This is also a time when traffic accidents (and other incidences) are prevalent with the high volume of vehicles on the road.
+Camping, boating, and fishing are common in many states during the three-day weekend, especially in our original home state of Minnesota.
+This is also when traffic accidents (and other incidences) are prevalent with the high volume of vehicles on the road.